open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 # 1
 ```

-Following the above steps, we can see how a new dataset class can be customized based on the BaseDataset and how to use the customized dataset class.
+Following the above steps, we can see how to customize a dataset based on the BaseDataset and how to use the customized dataset.

 #### Customize dataset for videos